 Bill: That is a lot for the Turd Rater 2000.

 Kelley: Is it turbocharged?

 Brian: It might be turbocharged.
 Alright, so I got us a little bit off the rails.
-But we are going to talk about smart homes today.
-And really the things that are proliferating smart homes.
+But we are going to talk about smart home today.
+And really the things that are proliferating the smart home.
 Obviously the smart toilet is an extreme.
 But they are coming.
 There are legitimate smart toilets out there that have seats that heat and they flush without you having to touch anything.
 Some of that goes to sanitation and things.

 Bill: I got a little trivia for you.

 Brian: Yeah, go ahead.